osu-cascades/habit-loop/README.md

 # CBT Habit Loop

-This app allows employees to create, and track habits and gamify their progress.
+App that allows employees of CBT Nuggets to create and track habits and gamify their progress against other employees.

 ## Getting Started